CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Continual Consistency Diffusion

 \section{Continual Consistency Diffusion}

-In CDG, we consider a sequence of non-stationary tasks \(\{\mathcal{T}_k\}_{k=1}^K\), where each task \(\mathcal{T}_k\) is associated with a distinct data distribution \(p^k(x_0)\) and a corresponding conditional label distribution \(p^k(y | x_0)\).
-The forward diffusion process for each task is governed by an SDE: \(dx_t^{k} = f_k(x_t^{k},t)dt + g_k(t)dw_t\), where \(x_t^{k} \in \mathbb{R}^d\) represents the diffused samples at time \(t\) under task \(\mathcal{T}_k\).
-To build on the derivations in Appendix~\ref{ct_diffusion_loss} and enhance the preservation of shared knowledge across tasks, we employ a direct rehearsal buffer \(\mathcal{B}^{real}_k = \{ \hat{x}_0, \hat{y} \sim p^j(x_0, y) \}_{j=1}^{k-1}\), \footnote{We avoid generative replay as it requires generating past samples for each training batch, significantly extending optimization time by two to three times, making it impractical despite its performance benefits.} which stores a limited set of real samples within a fixed storage budget \(C\).
+In our standardized CDG pipeline, we consider a sequence of non-stationary tasks \(\{\mathcal{T}_k\}_{k=1}^K\), where each task \(\mathcal{T}_k\) has a distinct data distribution \(p^k(x_0)\) and corresponding label distribution \(p^k(y | x_0)\).
+The forward diffusion process for each task is governed by an SDE: \(dx_t^{k} = f_k(x_t^{k},t)dt + g_k(t)dw_t\), where \(x_t^{k} \in \mathbb{R}^d\) represents the diffused samples at time \(t\) under task \(\mathcal{T}_k\), and $g_k(t)$ controls time-dependent noise for each task.
+To build on the derivations in Appendix and enhance the preservation of shared knowledge across tasks, we employ a direct rehearsal buffer \(\mathcal{B}^{real}_k = \{ \hat{x}_0, \hat{y} \sim p^j(x_0, y) \}_{j=1}^{k-1}\), \footnote{We avoid generative replay as in DDGR \cite{gao2023ddgr}, since it requires synthesizing past samples for every training batch, leading to a 2–3× increase in optimization time and rendering it impractical despite its performance gains.} which stores a limited set of real samples within a fixed storage budget \(C\), following common practice in CL research such as \cite{litensor,wanunderstanding,wang2025cut}.
 This memory mechanism, both in its theoretical formulation and practical implementation, forms the core foundation for the retention of shared knowledge across tasks.

+Building on these foundations, we now present a detailed exposition of our CCD optimization framework’s theory and loss formulation within the standardized CDG pipeline.